phac-nml/irida/doc/administrator/galaxy/pipelines/phylogenomics/index.md

     https://phac-nml.github.io/irida-documentation/administrator/galaxy/pipelines/test/snvphyl/reads/c_2.fastq
     ```

-   Once the files are uploaded, you may wish to rename each of them in Galaxy so that your history looksl ike the following.
+   Once the files are uploaded, you may wish to rename each of them in Galaxy so that your history looks like the following.

     ![upload-history][]